qhv1/CS1632_Fall2020/exercises/Supplement2/README.md

 correct behavior.

 Why wasn't the defect caught during the 1000 trials?
-That is because the defect manifests only when s1 and s2 fit a certain pattern (they are identical up to a certain point).
+That is because the defect manifests only when s1 and s2 fit a certain pattern (one is a substring of the other).
 And given uniform distribution, it is very unlikely that s1 and s2 will show any resemblance whatsoever.
 If you uncomment System.out.println and observe the strings passed, you will see what I mean.

 That means we have to generate a distribution more likely to uncover the defect.
 Remember in Lecture 14, I stressed that stochastic testing requires a